-VIU's campus consists of the following five buildings which house its administrative offices, classroom and student recreational facilities.
-Four of these buildings are within walking distance of each other.
-VIU's newest building "Village Drive" is located approximately one mile from the others.
+VIU's campus consists of the following two buildings which house its administrative offices, classroom and student recreational facilities.
+VIU's newest building "Village Drive" is located approximately one mile from the other.

-Village Drive Building (4401 Village Drive, Fairfax, VA 22030) This is the main building facility for the university, and it houses the Office of the President, Academic Affairs, and all administrative and student support departments within the university.
+Village Drive Building (4401 Village Drive, Fairfax, VA 22030) This is the main building facility for the university, and it houses all administrative, academic, student support departments within the university as well as the university library and student center.